Aquarium volume calculator

 3. Substrate + hardscape displacement.
 Two inches of substrate over a 30 × 12 footprint displaces ~3 gallons of potential water.
 A medium aquascape adds another 5% loss.

-Stack those: a stated 20 → ~17 inside-dimensions → ~14.5 after fill drop → ~13 working volume.
-That's why the calculator above surfaces both gross (geometric capacity) and working (what you actually treat) numbers — they can differ by 30%+ on the same tank.
+Two reasonable readings show up depending on setup.
+The compact top-of-page table assumes a light setup (1.5″ air gap, shallow substrate, no aquascape) and lands a 20-long around ~17 working gallons.
+A heavier setup — 2″+ air gap, 2″+ substrate, a medium-rock aquascape — stacks all three losses: stated 20 → ~17 inside-dimensions → ~14.5 after fill drop → ~13 working volume.
+That's why the calculator surfaces both gross (geometric capacity) and working (what you actually treat) numbers — for the same tank, the two can differ by 30%+.

 Working volume vs gross volume